-With spatial redundancy (Figure 6), also known as. live-live, two identical streams are sent over diverse paths between the sender and receiver.
-If a network failure affects one stream, the other will still be received and the playout will be uninterrupted.
-Spatial redundancy is most useful for recovering from burst losses due to network failure events, such as link or node failures.
-Several IP/MPLS network technologies can be used to help ensure that the streams follow spatially diverse paths, including MoFRR, MPLS TE, and Multi-Topology Routing (MTR).
+With spatial redundancy (Figure 7), also known as live-live, two identical streams are sent over diverse paths between the sender and receiver.
+If a network failure affects one stream, the other will still be received and the playout will be will be uninterrupted.
+Spatial redundancy is most useful for recovering from burst losses due to network failure events, such as link or node failures (for example, in the core and potentially in the aggregation error domains).